Clarksville Gas and Water announces Williamsburg Road Water Outage Planned - Clarksville, TN Online

 Clarksville Gas and Water announces Williamsburg Road Water Outage Planned

-Clarksville, TN – Clarksville Gas and Water has planned a water outage on Thursday at 9:00am on Williamsburg Road between Westwood Drive and Sango Road for fire hydrant repair work.
+Clarksville, TN – Clarksville Gas and Water has planned a water outage on Tuesday at 9:00pm on Williamsburg Road between Westwood Drive and Sango Road for fire hydrant replacement work.

 Low water pressure may also affect area residents.